Re-imagining Physical Cork:

-The first decade of the twenty-first century coincided with an overhaul of St. Patrick’s Street as a central urban space.
-Designed by Spanish architect, Beth Gali, it will be a central retail and business quarter, worthy of a European regional capital.
-Furthermore, the Cork Docklands Project, commissioned by Cork City Council, is working on a new urban quarter in Cork, a vibrant mix of residential and non-residential sites.
+The first decade of the twenty-first century coincided with an overhaul of St Patrick’s Street as a central urban space.
+Designed by Spanish architect, Beth Gali, it became a central retail and business quarter, worthy of a European regional capital.

-The early twenty-first century coincided with Cork taking a central role as European Capital of Culture in 2005.
+In 2005, Cork became a European Capital of Culture.
 A huge boon to the life of the city, the award recognised Cork’s long and illustrious cultural history.
-Cork Opera House is the only purpose-built Opera House in the republic.
-The Everyman Palace, the Cork Arts Theatre, the Granary and the Triskel Arts Centre are also but a few of the fine performance venues in the city.
+Cork Opera House, The Everyman, the Cork Arts Theatre, Triskel Christchurch are also but a few of the fine performance venues in the city.
 Other cultural venues of note include the Kino Cinema on Washington Street and the Firkin Crane, a dance centre at Shandon.

 There are a number of thriving Arts organisations, of national and international significance, based in the city and under the Arts Council Plan of 1995, Cork was recognised as a centre of excellence in the visual arts.
 Encouraged by this, in 1998 Cork Corporation began developing a completely new arts facility at Wandesford Quay.
 The buildings chosen were protected nineteenth-century warehouse structures in need of much repair.
 Accordingly, with a sensitive plan, they were reconstructed, converted for artistic uses and opened to the public for viewing.
 Other art studios of merit include the National Sculpture Factory, established in 1989.
 The ‘Factory’ was opened in response to a need from artists for large-scale, well-equipped studio spaces.

 Located on Tobin Street in the heart of the city, the Triskel Christchurch Centre is also a public ‘art laboratory’ for developing and presenting new and challenging work across the arts.
 Triskel was established in 1979, primarily as a Visual Arts Centre.
 Since moving to its current premises on Tobin Street, the programme has expanded to embrace music, drama, literature and education.
+The building work to restore and renovate Christchurch and its integration into the Triskel Arts Centre began in 2009.
+Two years later in April 2011 the new complex opened its doors for the very first time.

 Cork has long been identified as a festival city.
 Annual Festivals include the Cork International Choral Festival in April, which has taken place annually since 1954 and which was originally established by Aloys G. Fleischmann.
 Over the years the Choral festival has gained the reputation as one of the world’s premier choral festivals; Cork International Film festival takes place every October.
 Screenings of feature films, documentaries and short films are hugely well attended.
 The Guinness Jazz festival is a much-loved annual fixture held on the October bank holiday weekend.